kudobuilder/kudo/site/content/posts/announcing-kudo-0.3.0.md

 This release also introduces a repository which allows for automatic discovery of operators to be installed.
 `kubectl kudo install kakfa`

 **Note:** The order of operation when installing an operator is to check the local filesystem first, then to query the repository.

 ### Skip Instance

 kudoctl install now supports `-skip-instance` flag which skips installing an Instance when installing Operator and OperatorVersions.
 This is useful in a testing scenario - we install all of the Operators and OperatorVersions but don't want to install the Instances until later.

 ### Test Harness
 The test harness outlined in [KEP-8](https://github.com/kudobuilder/kudo/blob/v0.3.0/keps/0008-operator-testing.md) has been implemented.
-The [harness](https://kudo.dev/docs/testing) provides a mechanism for operator developers to declaratively create end to end integration tests for their operators using only Kubernetes YAML.
+The [test harness](https://kudo.dev/docs/testing) provides a mechanism for operator developers to declaratively create end to end integration testing for their frameworks using only Kubernetes YAML.
 [Example tests](https://github.com/kudobuilder/operators/tree/v0.3.0/repository/zookeeper/tests/zookeeper-upgrade-test) are provided for the zookeeper operator.

 ### Operator Dependency Management Removed (For Now)
 The proper handling of operator dependencies is more complex than first imagined / implemented.
 This fact was called out in [Issue 438](https://github.com/kudobuilder/kudo/issues/438).
 For this reason we have removed the `all-dependencies` flag from `kudoctl`.
 This feature needs to be designed through the KEP process and will be implemented properly in the future.

 ## Changelog